asiegle/winmail-helper/README.md

 # winmail-helper

+## Installation
+To add the chrome extension to your browser, download the "wmh.crx" file.

+Then, in Chrome, navigate to "chrome://extensions/" and then drag the file into the window.
+When prompted, click to allow the extension.

+You'll be prompted by Gmail to give authorization: sign in to the Gmail account you wish to use the extension for.

+After that, you should be all set!
+Open up your inbox and navigate to any email that has a winmail.dat attachment.
+You should see the body of the email update to the correct formating in a few seconds.

 ## Inspiration
 If you've ever opened an email from a university faculty member in a email client like Gmail, you probably noticed a weird "winmail.dat" file attached below.
 This file is generated when an email is sent from a Microsoft Outlook/Exchange account to a non-outlook recipient, and is encoded in Microsoft's "TNEF" format which isn't normally readable.